 The already-divided left of American politics is faced with a choice: Spend the next two years fighting one battle or frame themselves as a strong and stable opposition with plans to lead the country forward.
 It appears they can’t quite manage both.

 President Trump has the right to declare a national emergency; Congress has the right to challenge it.
 As long as all parties act within the scope of the Constitution, then the system works just fine.
 It is when bad actors seek to game the system through dishonest media coverage and frivolous court cases that the Republic suffers.
-If you’re not willing to play by the rules, you shouldn’t be playing at all.We value your comments!
-Please weigh in on our comment section below.
+If you’re not willing to play by the rules, you shouldn’t be playing at all.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com